Fence Staining Cost Calculator

 ## Inputs

-- **Fence Length** (lin ft) — min 0 — Total linear feet of fence to stain
+- **Fence Length** (lin ft) — min 0 — Total fence length

 - **Fence Height** — options: 4 ft, 6 ft (standard privacy), 8 ft